rjchicago/docker-duper/README.md

 Welcome to **Docker-Duper**!

-**Docker-Duper** is a self-contained image to facilitate copying images from one repository to another.
+**Docker-Duper** is a self-contained image to facilitate copying images from one registry to another.

 The following environment variables are supported: